ProjectAliceDev/aliceos-docs/system/rsods.md

 ## Customizing Stop errors
 ![Standard boot screen](../media/img/rsod_custom.png)

 The source code for Stop error displays are found in `CoreServices\ASErrorHandler.rpy`.
 Additionally, if you want to customize the background, look for `Resources/rsod_overlay.png`.
+Font customization is taken from `OEMSettings.rpy`.